wmo-im/wis2box/docs/source/index.rst

 What is WIS2 in a box?
 ======================

-WIS2 in a box (wis2box) is a **Reference Implementation of a WIS2 Node**.
+WIS2 in a box (wis2box) is a Reference Implementation of a WIS2 Node, designed to help accelerate international data and metadata exchange on WIS 2.0.
-It is developed and supported by WMO Secretariat and Members to **help accelerate the implementation of WIS 2.0**.

-wis2box was designed to be to be **cost-effective** and **low-barrier** to operate, to enable any WMO Member to publish and receive internationally exchanged weather data.
+wis2box was designed to be to be cost-effective and low barrier to operate, to enable any WMO Member to publish and receive internationally exchanged weather data.

-**wis2box is Free and Open Source** and released under the `Apache License <https://docs.wis2box.wis.wmo.int/en/latest/community/license.html>`_
+wis2box is Free and Open Source and released under the `Apache License <https://docs.wis2box.wis.wmo.int/en/latest/community/license.html>`_.

 wis2box consists of multiple software packages that provide all services required to run a WIS2 Node, namely: